oqolarte/oblong/content/log/40km-bike.md

 I decided to bike through it.
 WRONG MOVE---my backpack was already full, it got heavier as everything got wet.
-It was as a literal torture to Breathing through my wet mask, which I had to pull slightly down just so I don't collapse in the middle of the road.
+It was a literal torture to breathe through my wet mask, which I had to pull slightly down just so I don't collapse in the middle of the road.

 Will I do it again?
 *Yes*.